Ready to learn more?

 Managing Director

-Two female wealth advisors share five wealth-building strategies spanning everything from paying yourself first to retirement investing and insurance solutions.
+We share five wealth-building strategies that span from paying yourself first to retirement investing and insurance solutions.

 Building wealth is more critical for women than ever.
 Core issues of systemic gender pay inequality persist, even in 2023: Women working full-time jobs make an average of 83.7 percent as much as men, which amounts to a difference of $10,000 per year.
 For context, $10,000 in a retirement account earning 6% interest over 30 years could grow to more than $57,000, so imagine the lifetime time value of money if a woman were earning as much as a man.
 What’s more, these gaps deepen for women of color and those with disabilities.1 Other income issues persist: the likelihood that your job, duties, retirement options, and relationships will be consistent throughout your lifetime is likely not the same as it was for your parents.